ensemble-performance

 When to Seek Professional Help

 Cognitive-behavioral therapy (CBT) has a strong evidence base for anxiety disorders, including MPA.
 A therapist can help you identify thought patterns and implement strategies.
-Some musicians also benefit from beta-blockers (propranolol) for acute performance anxiety—but this should only be used under medical supervision and not as a crutch.
+Some musicians also benefit from beta-blockers (propranolol) for acute performance anxiety — but this should only be used under medical supervision and not as a crutch.
+For severe cases, a combination of therapy, lifestyle changes, and limited medication can be highly effective.

 Further Reading and Resources